NativeScript/workshop/docs/chapters/chapter5.md

 This API requires the key to be added in the header.
 For your convenience the header is already constructed with `prepareHeader` and stored in `this.header`.

 In order to add a header, `get` takes a second parameter of type `RequestOptionsArgs`, with `headers` as one of the options.
 Update the `get` function with `{ headers: <your header here>}` as the second parameter.

-Now test app.
+Now test the app.
 It should still let you call the API with a much more generous API call limit `(50 requests per minute)`.

 <div class="solution-start"></div>